 Inpatient drug rehab is one of the most effective ways for addicts to get clean – but only if they complete treatment.
 Whether or not they intend to use drugs again, people who leave treatment early often return to their addictive lifestyles within weeks.
 Detox doesn’t cure addiction, and patients who don’t finish therapy are rarely equipped with the coping strategies they need to manage their cravings.
 Addicts considering inpatient drug rehab should mentally prepare themselves by learning what’s at stake if they quit.

-1. Counseling is Key
+1. Drug Counseling is Key

 There are detox-only clinics where people with low budgets or little time can quickly wean themselves of their physical drug dependencies.
 However, even patients who enroll in long-term inpatient programs will sometimes believe that they don’t need additional help after detox.
 This is a terrible attitude to adopt because the counseling sessions administered during rehab are where addicts make true progress towards long-term sobriety.
 Without completing therapy, they are ill-equipped to handle the cravings they will inevitably continue to encounter.